 - 1. Turn off the computer.

-- 2.Disconnect the AC adapter.
+- 2. Disconnect the AC adapter.

-- 3.Use a soft, moist cloth.
+- 3. Use a soft, moist cloth.
 Do not use liquid or aerosol cleaners.

-If your computer is dropped or visibly damaged, or does not work normally, please contact your nearest authorized Acer service center.
-For more information, please See Frequently asked questions on page 66.
+If your computer is dropped or visibly damaged, or does not work normally, please contact your nearest authorized Predator service center.